My Work

 Legal

 I am a licensed attorney.
 My legal work has focused on blending my social justice lens with the traditional insights of the legal profession.
-After completing my Master's degree, I earned a full scholarship to the University of Akron and pursued my law degree part-time while working full-time.
+In 2024, I joined Sobel, Wade, and Mapley, a Cleveland based employment and civil rights law firm.

 Bethany and ChiChi celebrate the passage of an ordinance creating the first commission on Black Women and Girls in Cleveland